tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 ## Closing remarks

 The thing is you don't need to be linux freak to use *just*.
 You may use it to manage your mainstream operating system as well (including the evil/spying one).
-You can automate common operations like backups, remote servere operations (before  they do grow enough, to use some proper management tool like *Ansible* or *Chef*) and also for  preparing your env for certain work modes, e.g. I am using *just dev* to start all required docker machines before coding in dev projects.
+You can automate common operations like backups, remote server commands (as long as they're easy enough to not use proper management tool like *Ansible* or *Chef*) and also for changing your enviroment for certain work modes, e.g. I am using project specific *just dev* command to start all required docker machines, while working on certain group of projects.